FGasper/p5-Test-Class-Tiny/README.md

 In most other respects this module attempts to imitate [Test::Class](https://metacpan.org/pod/Test::Class).

-## Plans
+## PLANS

-[Test::Class](https://metacpan.org/pod/Test::Class) does a bit of “magic” that relieves you of the need to give an overall test plan.
-For the time being, Test::Class::Tiny offers no such convenience.
+The concept of a global “plan” (i.e., an expected number of assertions) isn’t all that sensible with xUnit because each test function has its own plan.
+So, ideally the total number of expected assertions for a given test module is just the sum of all test functions’ expected assertions.

+Thus, currently, `runtests()` sets the [Test2::Hub](https://metacpan.org/pod/Test2::Hub) object’s plan to `no_plan` if the plan is undefined.

 # TEST INHERITANCE